Maserati MC20: GT2 Stradale (2024)

 At the 2024 Monterey Car Week Maserati presented the GT2 Stradale, the GT2 version approved for road use but with extreme track performance.

 The Maserati GT2 Stradale is powered by a 640 hp 3.0 twin-turbo Nettuno V6 with rear-wheel drive and a dual-clutch automatic transmission with 10 more horsepower and 60 kg less than other MC20 variants.

 MC20 Maserati per Maserati (2024)

 Maserati has unveiled an exclusive version of the MC20 tailor-made for Alberto and Ettore Maserati, descendants of founder Ettore Maserati.
 This special edition, called "MC20 Maserati for Maserati", is part of the Fuoriserie customization program.
 The car stands out with Blu Infinito livery and a double stripe in Bianco Pastello, a combination that recalls the style of racing cars.

 MC20 Fuoriserie (2025)

 The Maserati MC20 Fuoriserie represent tailor-made cars built by the specific department called Officine Fuoriserie, where the buyer requests a completely customized MC20.

 Among these is the Trident Collection, made up of three Maserati MC20 cars with Blu Nettuno, Blu Oceano and Blu Mediterraneo liveries.

+MC20 Cielo Opera d’Arte (2025)

+On November 21, 2025, at the Milano AutoClassica, held at Fiera Milano (Rho), Maserati presented a one-of-a-kind MC20 Cielo Opera d’Arte.
+The special hand-painted car, created by Officine Fuoriserie, quickly became the event's one of the headline attractions.